About the program

 The input of the community is a key element of the SCP.
 Projects are selected by Members of Parliament (MPs) and their community consultation committees, and are then submitted to the Government for assessment.

-The Stronger Communities Programme has committed funding to over 12,000 community–based projects across Australia.
+The SCP has committed funding to over 12,000 community–based projects across Australia.

 All Rounds of the SCP have been very successful, with a wide variety of projects funded including upgrades to community halls and clubhouses, equipment for both aged care and day care facilities, men's sheds and associated equipment, scoreboards, computers, inflatable rescue boats and disaster recovery generators.

-Rounds One, Two, Three, Four, Five and Six have closed.
+Rounds One, Two, Three, Four, Five, Six and Seven have closed.

 - Stronger Communities Programme Rounds 1 and 2 Guidelines PDF: 343 KB

-- Program guidelines for Round Six (closed) and other program related information is available at: Business.gov.au
+- Program guidelines for Round Seven (closed) and other program related information is available at: Business.gov.au

 List of projects

-A list of projects for Round One and Round Two can be found on the Department's Grants Reporting webpage, together with a list of projects for Round Three with a commencement date before 31 December 2017.
+A list of projects for Round One and Round Two can be found on the Department's Grants Reporting webpage, archived on Trove, together with a list of projects for Round Three with a commencement date before 31 December 2017.

 Since 1 January 2018 all Departmental grants are published on the Whole of Government grants website GrantConnect (grants.gov.au).